Common tangents to convex bodies: Applications

-From the \(2^{d-1}\) partitions of \([d]\) we obtain $2^d$ common tangent hyperplanes.
-We simply need to conclude these hyperplanes are distinct when each polytope is full dimensional.
-Given two hyperplanes gotten from different partitions, there is a pair of polytopes whose interiors are on a common side of one hyperplane, but separated by the other hyperplane, so no hyperplanes from different partitions can be the same.
-Since we already proved there are two distinct hyperplanes for each partition, there can be no repeated hyperplanes among the \(2^d\) of them. \end{proof} \begin{example} In Figure \ref{fig:3d} we illustrate an example of Proposition \ref{prop:onetoall}.
+From the $2^{d-1}$ partitions of $[d]$ we obtain $2^d$ common tangent hyperplanes.
+We simply need to conclude that all these hyperplanes are unique.
+Given two hyperplanes obtained from different partitions, there is a pair of bodies whose interiors are on a common side of one hyperplane, but separated by the other hyperplane, so no hyperplanes from different partitions can be the same.
+Since we already proved there are two distinct hyperplanes for each partition, there can be no repeated hyperplanes among the $2^d$ of them. \end{proof} \begin{example} In Figure \ref{fig:3d} we illustrate an example of Theorem \ref{thm:tangent}.

 \end{example}